avaframe/AvaFrame/docs/moduleAna4Stats.rst

 the release thickness is varied from 0.75 to 1.75 meters in steps of 0.05 meters.
 The resulting simulations are then analysed using the :py:func:`ana4Stats.getStats.extractMaxValues` function and plots are generated using the plotting routines from :py:mod:`out3Plot.statsPlots` .
+If in the configuration file ``ana4Stats/getStats.ini`` the flag aimec is set to True, additionally an :ref:`moduleAna3AIMEC:ana3AIMEC: Aimec` analysis is performed.

 * first go to ``AvaFrame/avaframe``
 * copy ``ana4Stats/getStats.ini`` to ``ana4Stats/local_getStatsCfg.ini``